lscoppitto/docs-v3/docs/gettingstarted/index.md

 ## **What is Zerynth?**
-Zerynth is a complete software-hardware platform, It simplifies the development of IoT products by offering modular industrial development boards, production-ready SoC modules and Easy-to-use Python enabled development enviornment.
+Zerynth is a complete software-hardware platform, It simplifies the development of IoT products by offering modular industrial development boards, production-ready SoC modules and easy-to-use python development enviornment.
-Zerynth hardware integrates seamlessly with Zerynth cloud, a powerful cloud service that monitors, manages and provisions devices, issues OTAs and procedure calls and visualize data with clear dashboards for the end-user.
+Zerynth hardware integrates seamlessly with Zerynth cloud, a powerful cloud service that monitors, manages and provisions devices, issues OTAs and procedure calls and visualize data.

-To get started, You need one of Zerynth development boards, [**Click here for more information on Zerynth Boards.**](https://zerynth.com/products/hardware/)
+To get started, You need one of Zerynth development boards or IoT data aquisition devices, [**Click here for more information on Zerynth Boards.**](https://zerynth.com/products/hardware/)

 ## **Get Started**